My motivation for writing the books: I have always loved stories—reading, watching, and creating them.

 should not be a princess and an author who has never been very good at

 staying inside the box.
-Kristin Gilson for stepping in to help polish Academy 7 and to edit Salvation.
+My second editor, Kristin Gilson, for stepping in to help polish Academy 7 and to edit Salvation.

 have been so supportive on this crazy learning curve!